 Links to extra resources (books, CDs, games, toys) that can help develop specific social and emotional aptitudes are also suggested within the online Boxall platform.

 The online Boxall can be used on computers or tablets, using a simple browser.
 It is compatible with most modern browsers, though we recommend using the latest version of Google Chrome or Mozilla Firefox.

 When printing from a browser (rather than downloading the PDF document), make sure you have selected the option to print background graphics or colours.
-See this link for instructions specific to your browser.

 You should receive an email to verify your account a few minutes after signing up.
 Please double check that you have received the email, including in the spam folder, or request that it be sent again.